voxpupuli/puppet-icingaweb2/README.md

 Enable or disable module.
 Defaults to `present`

 ##### `git_repository`
-The generictts module is installed by cloning the git repository.
 Set a git repository URL.
 Defaults to github.

 ##### `git_revision`
-The generictts module is installed by cloning the git repository.
 Set either a branch or a tag name, eg. `master` or `v2.0.0`.

 ##### `ticketsystems`
 A hash of ticketsystems.
 The hash expects a `patten` and a `url` for each ticketsystem.
 The regex pattern is to match